MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_M03Lab03_Model_App.md

 # Exercise \#1: Customize Views and Forms

-**Objective:** In this exercise, you will customize views and forms of the custom created entities that will be used in the model-driven app.
+**Objective:** In this exercise, you will customize views and forms of the custom created tables that will be used in the model-driven app.

 ## Task \#1: Edit Visit Form